imjasonh/image-scraper/README.md

 Since history is also preserved here, you could use this repo to go back in time and discovery what a tag pointed to at some point in the repo's very short history.

+GitHub also provides an undocumented RSS feed feature, which even lets you filter changes in certain paths.
+For example, you can subscribe to [changes to tags in `gcr.io/distroless/static`](https://github.com/imjasonh/image-scraper/commits/main.atom?path=gcr.io/distroless/static) in your RSS reader of choice.
+Party like it's 2009!

 But the main reason I wrote this is to try to detect base images for built images.

 ### Base Layer Index